Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-31-touching-down.md

 “...Sorry sir.”

 Clearly this particular shipmaster was a devotee of the *'fear and awe’* school of leadership-by-bullying.
-That suited Six-six-five’s purposes just fine---the Vzk’tk subordinate’s timid silence bought him time to riffle through the host’s memories, awareness and skill-set, draw what he needed into short term access, and enact a plan.
+That suited Six-six-five’s purposes just fine - the Vzk’tk subordinate’s timid silence bought him time to riffle through the host’s memories, awareness and skill-set, draw what he needed into short term access, and enact a plan.

 Step one: Walk round the desk.
 Step two, execute a rapid series of command overrides far too quickly for any meat creature using a clunky physical interface to achieve using the shipmaster’s access codes.